ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 <details>
 <summary>click to show</summary><br>

-The data is collected from European country at the year of 2015.<br>
+The data was collected from European countries in the year of 2015.<br>

 There are 15 attributes in this dataset.
-We will make use of the first 14 attributes as the features, and use them to launch a multilinear regression traning by using a dense neural network.
-Our goal is to train out a model that can predict the actual productivity, which is the last attribute of the dataset, with our targeted mean absolute error percentage less than 10%.
+We will make use of the first 14 attributes as the raw features and use them to launch a multilinear regression training by using a dense neural network.
+Our goal is to train a model that can predict the actual productivity, which is the last attribute of the dataset, with a targeted mean absolute error percentage of less than 10%.<br>

-The 15 attributes in dataset are summarized as below.
+The 15 attributes in the dataset are summarized as below.<br>

 01 date : Date in MM-DD-YYYY <br>
 02 day : Day of the Week <br>